philouail/HUMAN_Ring_Trial/README.md

 -   While preprocessing files are quite similar across labs, **they must be run step by step**, as intermediate outputs will help determine necessary parameters for the library.
+- The preprocessing will results with a save "mse" (and possible "mse2") which are the preprocessed XcmsExperiment objects.
+These are resued throughout the rest of the process described below.

 ### Library Building